 But a Korean company called JD Sound Inc believes it has a product to revive the concept of handheld DJing.
-Portable DJ (PDJ), the company believes, provides a compelling alternative to restrictive iOS hardware.
+GODJ, the company believes, provides a compelling alternative to restrictive iOS hardware.
 Will this dedicated piece of hardware be capable enough to stand out against Apple devices and their relatively cheap (but increasingly complex and professional) apps?
-In this PDJ review, we find out…
+In this GODJ review, we find out…

 Underneath the dials are the main transport controls Play / Pause and Cue for each deck.
 Between these are two LEDs which blink in time with the beat of each track.
 Once again, these LEDs double up in their function by changing colour to indicate charging level, synchronisation and analysis.

-The tiny crossfader is functional and fairly smooth to use, however no Scratching For Controller DJs here… despite us spotting Qbert taking a deep interest in the PDJ at NAMM!
-The central section is flanked either side by two small touchscreens (actual display area is 65mm x 50mm) which provide the visual cues for what’s going on with the PDJ.
+The tiny crossfader is functional and fairly smooth to use, however, no Scratching For Controller DJs here… despite us spotting Qbert taking a deep interest in the GODJ at NAMM!
+The central section is flanked either side by two small touchscreens (actual display area is 65mm x 50mm) which provide the visual cues for what’s going on with the GODJ.

-All is not lost, though, as you can use the SD card to store tracks for playback on the PDJ.
-I’ve got a 32GB SD card full to capacity (with over 650 WAV files split into five folders), and from this I could load tracks instantly and without issue.
+All is not lost, though, as you can use the SD card to store tracks for playback on the GODJ.
+I’ve got a 32GB SD card full to capacity (with over 650 WAV files split into five folders), and from this, I could load tracks instantly and without issue.

 It would be good to see more file formats supported (such as AIFF and AAC), which I’m led to believe may come with a future firmware update.
 A point to note about WAVs is that they don’t have metadata associated with them, so sorting by track name, for instance, is not possible.
 You can still sort them by Filename and BPM, though, as this is held in a local database rather than in file metadata.